katherinew5896/sep10-freedom-project/blog/entry05.md

 ##### 4/8/24

 ## context
 During this section of the year I have been learning how to create 3d models of a background/my cooking robot to try and invision my project.
-By using geometric shapes and codes I am able to achieve a few more steps
+By using geometric shapes and codes I am able to achieve a few more steps towards my goal of the freedom project with Aframe 3d models.
+Some more detailed examples are:

 ### Codes/ways of tinkering that I did